+2.3 Gifts and Hospitality

-3.3 Gifts and Hospitality: Any gifts, rewards and benefits that are disproportionately generous or that could be seen as an inducement to affect a business decision should be declared.
+Any gifts, rewards and benefits that are disproportionately generous or that could be seen as an inducement to affect a business decision should be declared.
 The acceptance of gifts and hospitality is a sensitive area where actions can easily be misconstrued.
 Much of what is acceptable practice in the private sector is not acceptable in public sector employment.
 Unlike private industry, actions of employees are totally open to public scrutiny.
 Therefore, employees' actions should be such that they would not be embarrassed to explain them to anyone.

-3.4 Irregularities: Irregularities fall within the following broad categories, the first three of which are criminal offences:

-- Theft: the dishonest taking of property belonging to another person with the intention of depriving the owner permanently of its possession. - Fraud: the intentional distortion of financial statements or other records by persons internal and external to the Academy, which is carried out to conceal the misappropriation of assets or otherwise for gain. - Bribery and corruption: involves the offering or the acceptance of a reward, for performing an act, or for failing to perform an act, which leads to gain for the person offering the inducement. - Failure to observe, or breaches of, Scheme of Delegation and Financial Regulations. - Failure to observe, or breaches of, Academy's Procedures which in some circumstances can constitute an irregularity, with potentially significant financial consequences.
+- 2.4 Irregularities fall within the following broad categories, the first three of which are criminal offences - - Theft the dishonest taking of property belonging to another person with the intention of depriving the owner permanently of its possession; - Fraud the intentional distortion of financial statements or other records by persons internal and external to the Academy, which is carried out to conceal the misappropriation of assets or otherwise for gain; - Bribery and corruption (Gifts & Hospitality see Point 6.)- involves the offering or the acceptance of a reward, for performing an act, or for failing to perform an act, which leads to gain for the person offering the inducement; - Failure to observe, or breaches of, Scheme of Delegation and Financial Regulations; - Failure to observe, or breaches of, Academy's Procedures which in some circumstances can constitute an irregularity, with potentially significant financial consequences. - 2.5 Examples of what could constitute fraud and corruption are - - theft of cash;